IgorAbrantes1/igorabrantes1/README.md

 ## Public Information

 My name is Igor Abrantes.
-I currently live in Juiz de Fora - MG, Brazil and am in the 9th period of the Computer Engineering course at the Universidade Federal of Juiz de Fora (UFJF).
+I currently live in Juiz de Fora - MG, Brazil and am in the 9th period of the Computational Engineering course at the Universidade Federal of Juiz de Fora (UFJF).

-In addition to college studies, I am taking a time to learn new languages and frameworks (PHP and Laravel), with courses acquired on online teaching platforms.
+In addition to college studies, I'm taking a time to learn new languages and frameworks (PHP, Laravel and Bootstrap), with courses acquired on online teaching platforms and with real projects.

-I am a fast learner, also hardworking and I always want to learn about new technologies.
-I have always been very studious when it's about achieving my goals.
-And it is not/will be different when it comes to something I really like.
+I'm a fast learner and also always want to learn about new technologies.
+I have always been very studious, especially when it comes to achieving my goals.
+And it's not/will be different when it comes to something I really like.

-My English is very basic, but I am looking to learn more and soon I will be improving this skill.
+My English is basic, but I am looking to learn more and soon I will be improving this skill.

 ## Detailed information